-If a recent earthquake has damaged your home, take these simple steps to file a California Earthquake Authority (CEA) claim:
+If an earthquake has damaged your house, take these steps to file a California Earthquake Authority (CEA) claim with your residential insurer: